MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

    ...
 ```

-> :gem: If PHP FPM is no longer running, you may have corrupted the
+> :gem: If PHP-FPM is no longer running, you may have corrupted the
 > configuration file.
 If the problem is not clear in the output of the `status`
 > command, check the entire logs with `sudo journalctl -u php8.3-fpm` to see if
 > you can find more information.